renatoh/dynamicFacetingWithSolr/README.md

   ]
 }
 ```
-This happens within Solr using an UpdateRequestProcessorFactory, here the implemenation:
+This happens within Solr using an UpdateRequestProcessorFactory, here the implementation:
 [AddDynamicFacetFieldProcessorFactory.java](https://github.com/renatoh/dynamicFacetingWithSolr/blob/main/src/main/java/custom/AddDynamicFacetFieldProcessorFactory.java)

 ## 3. Do Sub-Query to Determine Fields for Faceting
 The next step is to run a sub-query for each search for wich we want to use the dynamics facets.
-This sub-query does not fetch any documetns, the only thing it does is to facet on the helper-field dynamic_faceting_string_mv, the facet-counts on the helper-field dynamic_faceting_string_mv will tell us, how frequently the fields are present on the search result.
-Let me illustrate this with an exmaple:
+This sub-query does not fetch any documents, the only thing it does is to facet on the helper-field dynamic_faceting_string_mv, the facet-counts on the helper-field tells us, how frequently the fields are present on the search result before actually doing the search.
+Let me illustrate this with an example:

 In this snipped from a response of the sub-query, we see that in total the sub-query returns 328 documents.
 The count will be the same as for the main-query since we do apply the same filters.
-With the facet counts on the facet for the field dynamic_facet_fields_string_mv, we can calculated the coverate of each field within the search result, e.g. df_weight_double has a high coverage 0.618 (203/328), the other two fields df_maxpowerconsumption_int and df_length_int have a low coverage.
+With the facet counts on the facet for the field dynamic_facet_fields_string_mv, we can calculated the coverage of each field within the search result.
+The field df_weight_double has a high coverage 0.618 (203/328), the other two fields df_maxpowerconsumption_int and df_length_int have a low coverage.
 ```
 response":{"numFound":328,"start":0,"numFoundExact":true,"docs